Skip to content

 5. The Direct How-To

-"How to Get 1,000 Subscribers in 30 Days (Realistic Plan)."
-Direct how-tos work best when you add a parenthetical qualifier that sets expectations or adds intrigue.
+"How to Build a Subscriber Plan Without Guessing."
+Direct how-tos work best when you add a qualifier that sets expectations or adds intrigue.

 Common Title Mistakes